mschuchard/extended_stdlib/REFERENCE.md

 Data type: `String`

-The encrypted string to decrypt.
+The path to the file containing the encrypted string to decrypt.

 ### <a name="extended_stdlib--drop"></a>`extended_stdlib::drop`